 Friends are the people you trust with all of your secrets.
 They are the people who help you through hard times and laugh with you until you cry and can laugh no more.
 Once you become friends though, the real work begins.
 It is a difficult but rewarding task to deepen and maintain relationships and is considered a great responsibility!
 Working hard at being a good friend is just as important as working hard to be a good student.

 A good reputation is more valuable than the most expensive perfume.

 Friends are honest.
 They don't just tell you things that they believe you want to hear but they make the difficult decision to be honest even when it's different from what others may say to keep you happy.
-That kind of behavior can lead to a fake friendship.
-To be a good friend, you need someone to tell you like it is: to be frank not hurtful, but unappolgetically honest.
-Those that have your best interest at heart, help you succeed and craft the best you possible!
+To be a good friend, you need someone to tell you like it is: to be frank not hurtful, but unapologetically honest.
+Those that have your best interest at heart, help you succeed, and craft the best you possible!